 Yes – that’s one of the new ‘things’ that evil-doers are using to torment users.
 The title of this article pretty much tells the whole story, but I added the graphic for eye-appeal!
 Email bombs are all out assaults on your inbox.
-The reasons for these attacks varies from the relatively harmless, but very irritating, to the harmful.
+The reasons for these attacks varies from the relatively harmless, but very irritating, to the extremely harmful.
 Think of it this way: when your inbox is hit with 450 spam messages in one day, you’re much more likely to overlook or delete an important message.
 The important message could be any number of things: a bid announcement or acceptance; the need to renew your domain; a competitor’s announcement and so forth.
-Most of the readers of this newsletter would most likely be targeted because they own a busy domain which is about to expire.
-The email bomb hits during the period when you get notices to renew your domain or lose it.
+Most of the readers of this newsletter would probably be targeted because they own a busy domain that’s about to expire.
+The email bomb hits during the period when you get notices to renew your domain – or you will lose it.
 The desired effect being: you do not see the renewal email, or delete it, and the email bomber can snap up the domain.
 The next step is pretty obvious: you’re about to buy your $50 domain for $1,000 or so.
 Or, you can lose the domain – and all the resources you’ve expended to build the domain’s reputation.
-Sadly, there’s not really effective way to stop these bomb attacks.
+Sadly, there’s not really an effective way to stop these e-bomb attacks.
 I do suggest that you send an email to all your important contacts and let them know what’s going on: your attacker may have the ability to spoof your email address and send bombs to people on your contact list.
 Also, you can consider setting up a secondary email address for crucial contacts.
-Changing your passwords is a very good idea.
+Changing your passwords is also a very good idea.
 And finally, consider signing in to where your domain is registered and making sure payment is not due.
 Since there is no real solution to such bombing attacks – my best suggestion is to simply ride it out – but BE SURE TO READ/CHECK ALL YOUR EMAIL.
 You’ll know quickly if it’s trash, or something important.
 Hassle?
 Yes!
-But still better than some alternate consequences.
+But still better than some of the alternate consequences.

 What Version of Windows are You Running?